 Friday, August 3, 2012

-Whether you have visited Isla occasionally, or live here year-around, eventually you will be adopted - by a cat or dog.
+Whether you have visited Isla occasionally or live here year-round, eventually you will be adopted by a cat or dog.
 They are equalitarian opportunists.
-We have a number of friends who have been chosen by an animal to be their servants, their primary-feeders, their companions.
-Some of our friends end up with three, or four, or more.
+We have several friends who have been chosen by an animal to be their servants, their primary feeders, their companions.
+Some of our friends end up with three, four, or more.

 Tan, very comfortable in Michigan